 One-on-one counseling through interactive phone calls are easy to access and available on nights and weekends, too.
 This is a great fit if you cannot go to in-person counseling, and prepares you for living tobacco free.
-Call 1-800-QUIT-NOW to get started.
+Call 1-800-QUIT-NOW or text “READY” to 200-400 to get started.

 Encouragement, advice and tips for becoming tobacco free via text.
 These text messages support your daily quit journey with useful quit reminders, tools and games to keep you quitting all day.
-Text2Quit is available for free to Louisiana residents 18 and older—click here to enroll.
+Text2Quit is available for free to Louisiana residents 18 and older—click here to enroll or text “READY” to 200-400.
 SmokeFree.gov also offers a texting program for teens ages 13-17.

 Use your smartphone for tailored tips, inspiration and to monitor your quit progress, milestones and other achievements including tips to prepare you for living tobacco free.
 Click here to learn about apps that can help you quit.

 Use your computer or tablet for immediate support through interactive web chat counseling sessions.
 Start chatting now.

 Individual counseling provides a more personalized quit experience and allows counselors to get a deeper understanding of the support you need with face-to-face, one-on-one quit counseling sessions in a healthcare facility.

 Group counseling sessions facilitated by a trained healthcare professional in a healthcare facility you get feedback, support and advice from others trying to quit tobacco in a supportive environment.

 Pregnant?
 Get extra quit help!

 The Quitline offers even more quit resources and support for pregnant women to meet your particular needs.